clemenssielaff/notf/pynotf/pynotf/logic.md

 ## Emitter
 - [X] Keep a list of weak references to Receivers connected downstream.
-- [X] Allow subclasses to re-order Receivers without given them write-access to the member field.
+- [ ] Allow subclasses to filter and sort Receivers without given them write-access to the member field.
 - [X] Has an output Value type which is constant and readable, only emits Values of that type.
 - [X] Has 3 protected methods: `emit`, `fail` and `complete`.
-- [X] Once `complete` or `fail` are called, the Emitter is "finished" and will never emit again.
+- [X] Once `complete` or `fail` are called, the Emitter is "completed" and will never emit again.
-- [X] Has a virtual function to handle exceptions, if a Receiver should throw.
-- [X] Has a reentrancy flag that is set just prior to emission and must be false at the start (can be part of a "state" enum including "complete").
+- [X] Checks for cyclic dependencies in its `emit` function.
-- [X] New Receivers are appended to the list.
+- [X] New Receivers are emitted to last.
 - [X] Has a method to check if it has any Receivers at all (to avoid expensive Value creation for a pointless emission).
 - [X] Has a method to check whether it has completed.
 - [X] Emits Signals that are always either blockable or not & has a method to check which type it is.
-- [X] Has a Circuit-unique ID
+- [ ] Has a Circuit-unique ID by which it can be referred to for connection / disconnection.
+- [ ] ID can be passed in during construction but is not by default.

 ## Receiver
 - [X] Keeps a set of strong references to Emitters connected upstream.